halperta/rhe309k-fall2014/site/assignments/profile.md

 ---
 layout: default
-title: Research Profile
+title: Researcher Profile
 root: "../"
 ---
 [Back to "Assignments"](index.html)
 [Back to "Schedule"]({{ page.root }}schedule.html)

 ##General
 In this assignment, you are asked to write a 1000-1500 word article about your researcher based on the interview that you conducted.
+To enhance your research, you may choose to follow up your interview in person: a visit to a lab or classroom will give you rich descriptive details.

 ##Specifics
 While the structure of this essay may vary, it should include the following elements: